Katello/katello.org/docs/user_guide/capsules/index.md

 ### 3 - Puppet & Puppet CA

-By default, the Puppet CA feature on the Capsule is an indepedent CA which will manage the certificates for all the clients registered against the Capsule.
+By default, the Puppet CA feature on the Capsule is an independent CA which will manage the certificates for all the clients registered against the Capsule.
 Simply select the Puppetmaster and Puppet CA to be the Capsule when creating a host.

 Install Option: